BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 Is competition and fear the only path to productivity?
 Perhaps, if we retain the hierarchical structure of our society.
 However, with today's technology, we can establish diverse forms of governance.
-Here, I find common ground with crypto enthusiasts.
+Here, I find common ground with crypto enthusiasts and systems theory.
 I believe that behavior is partly a byproduct of the underlying system, in that a society steeped in suspicion necessitates competition, while a society anchored in trust fosters collaboration.
+This collaboration, however, can not rely on *moral values*---those no longer really exist.
+Instead, social systems have to be re-integrated into the Earth system.
+I see the chance that this, if we want to surive, has to lead to a system that is less-exploitive to its environment (which consists also of us humans).

 In the face of impending climate, ecological, and economic disasters, it has become clear that endless material growth is not a sustainable economic strategy.
 Although it never truly was, the illusion of its feasibility has now been shattered (by the desire machine itself).
 The supposed stability of the current system is merely a fantasy, yet we continue to operate as though it is viable.
 Much like the people of the late Soviet Union, we persist in acting as if everything is proceeding according to plan, despite the reality of ongoing climate catastrophes and the looming inevitability of more to come.
 Viewed from this perspective, *Capitalist Realism* is not *The End of History* but an indicator of a faltering system teetering on the brink of collapse.
 It is apparent that our rampant over-consumption must be curtailed dramatically, yet the system's survival depends on continuous consumption -- it is, in essence, built upon it.
 The notion that we can consume our way out of disaster is sheer lunacy.
+One significant reason we seem to fail to adapt lies in communication issues: our social systems do not couple effectively with the Earth system.
+The Earth system's communication doesn't sufficiently stimulate communication within our social system.
+As a result, we attempt to artificially amplify it, but these efforts have yet to yield substantial success.

-In my mind, there are two potential strategies to dismantle the myth of infinite growth: a *second Enlightenment*, which seems highly improbable, and the crafting of a more compelling myth -- that is, the *re-direction of desire*.
+In my mind, there are two potential strategies to dismantle the myth of infinite growth: a *second Enlightenment*, which seems highly improbable, and the crafting of a more compelling myth---that is, the *re-direction of desire*.
 We need a myth of our own, not only to resist a fascist dystopia but also to broaden the scope of conceivable possibilities.
 If the horizon holds nothing but darkness, the simple act of lighting a candle can revolutionize the world.
 But upon further reflection, I again realize that ideas alone can't alter material realities.